ruby-rdf/sparql/README.md

 either in this, or related gems.

+### Updates for RDF 1.1
+Starting with version 1.1.2, the SPARQL gem uses the 1.1 version of the [RDF.rb][], which adheres to [RDF 1.1 Concepts](http://www.w3.org/TR/rdf11-concepts/) rather than [RDF 1.0](http://www.w3.org/TR/rdf-concepts/).
+The main difference is that there is now no difference between a _Simple Literal_ (a literal with no datatype or language) and a Literal with datatype _xsd:string_; this causes some minor differences in the way in which queries are understood, and when expecting different results.

+Additionally, queries now take a block, or return an `Enumerator`; this is in keeping with much of the behavior of [RDF.rb][] methods, including `Queryable#query`, and with version 1.1 or [RDF.rb][], Query#execute.
+As a consequence, all queries which used to be of the form `query.execute(repository)` may equally be called as `repository.query(query)`.
+Previously, results were returned as a concrete class implementing `RDF::Queryable` or `RDF::Query::Solutions`, these are now `Enumerators`.

 ### SPARQL Extension Functions
 Extension functions may be defined, which will be invoked during query evaluation.
 For example: